Cup Noodles

-The brand name Cup Noodle is also a registered trademark of Nissin Foods.
-In some countries, such as Japan, this singular form Cup Noodle is used.
+The product name actually began as Cup O' Noodles and the singular Engrish brand name Cup Noodle is also a registered trademark of Nissin Foods.
+In some countries, such as Japan, the singular form Cup Noodle is used.
 The product has inspired various competing products, such as Maruchan's Instant Lunch.

 History

-Instant noodles were invented in 1958 by Momofuku Ando, the Taiwanese-born founder of the Japanese food company Nissin.
-He used Chicken Ramen as the first instant ramen noodles.
+Instant noodles were invented in 1958 by Momofuku Ando, the Taiwan-born (when Taiwan was under Japanese rule) founder of the Japanese food company Nissin.
+He called Chickin Ramen the first instant ramen noodles in history.